 It is not possible to set up repeating transfers / standing orders

 There is no minimum amount (or very low)

 The points above are added to calculate the "Service & Coverage" score of MoneyGram, who scores 9 points on a maximum of 10 points.

 MoneyGram’s bill payment service allows you to pay your relatives’ bills or your own from thousands of companies.
 The service is available in nearly all agent locations across the US, Canada and Puerto Rico, as well as in certain agent locations in select countries in Europe and the Caribbean.

 Money orders were the first service which MoneyGram offered when it was founded in 1940.
-While the company still offers this service today, it only represents a tiny share of their business (representing 3.6% of the company’s total revenues in 2015).
+While the company still offers this service today, it only represents a small share of their business.
 The service, which is only available at certain agent locations across the US, is basically a prepaid check which you can deliver by mail or in person to the recipient.

 MoneyGram has a low percentage of excellent customer reviews

 MoneyGram has a high percentage of negative customer reviews